fagiolini/fagiolini.github.io/_posts/2021-01-22-lentil-lasagna.md

 ## ingredients
 ---
-- eggless lasagna pasta: 250g
+- egg-free lasagna pasta: 250g
 - nutritional yeast (optional): 3 tablespoons

 ### for the lentil ragù

 - onion: 1 and 1/2
-- carrots: 2
+- carrots: 1 big or 2 small
 - celery: 1/2 of a head
 - raw dried lentils: 300g
-- red wine: 1 glass
+- red wine: 1 glass - old wine leftovers are fine, even if they have become vinegar-like
 - tomato purée: 750g
 - salt and pepper

-> we normally use wine leftovers - even if they are really old and became a bit vinegar-like, after cooking you would not tell difference from a good wine!

-> if you want to make the cooking faster, consider soaking the lentils in advance (mandatory step if you are using big lentils).

 ### for the besciamelle